 Teutonic Knights have such a compelling history...their story has all the makings of a great mini-series.
 In its first 200 years, the Teutonic Order was invincible.
 Its heavy cavalry of ordained Catholic monks, clad in white surcoats with black crosses, numbered some 3000 men.
 They were the best in Europe and formed the core of… Continue reading Teutonic Knights and their descendants, the Baltic Germans, prospered for 700 years in north eastern Europe.

 Frederick the Great was never the type of Monarch to flaunt his royal status...for example, he said a crown was merely a hat that let the rain in....and he never wore any royal regalia.
 What he did wear was a soldiers tunic and one decoration, the Order of the Black Eagle Breast Star.
-The motto… Continue reading This Black Eagle Breast Star is the only decoration Frederick ever wore on his uniform.
+The motto… Continue reading Frederick wore a soldiers tunic and one decoration… the Order of the Black Eagle Breast Star.

 In this famous image by Professor Wilhelm Camphausen, Bismarck is conversing with Napoleon III after the French Emperor was captured at the Battle of Sedan on September 2, 1870.
 Two months earlier, in July 1870, on the tenuous pretext of opposing a Hohenzollern appointment to the throne of Spain, the French Empire declared war on… Continue reading The quick German victory over France stunned neutral observers in 1870